varib1/H2HMEM/README.md

 - Please ensure the prediction files strictly follow the provided JSON format.
 - Both dyadic and multi-party prediction files are required for complete evaluation.
-- The leaderboard evaluates submissions using the official H2HMem evaluation pipeline.
 - We recommend preserving original model outputs before post-processing for reproducibility.